Understanding Your Place-Based POI Strategy

 When you start with Zartico, we use our place-based strategy to leverage location data.

-To make sure your account is set up to give you the clearest view of the visitor economy for your destination, we want to take a minute to explain how it all works.
-We’ll introduce our place-based strategy and explore how to think about your destination's points of interest (or POIs) as we call them.
-Then we’ll talk about how to arrange these places into groupings based on location.
+To make sure your account is set up to give you the clearest view of the visitor economy for your destination, you'll need to think about your destination's points of interest (POIs) and arrange these places into groupings based on location (Regions).

 You want to measure your visitor economy, but what does that mean?
 Not every person who comes to your destination has an impact on your visitor economy, for example that person who goes to visit Grandma but doesn’t leave the house while they are there.
 We want to measure impact– People of impact going to your places of impact to understand your visitor economy.